CartoDB/analytics-toolbox-core/modules/constructors/snowflake/doc/ST_MAKEELLIPSE.md

 **Description**

-Takes a Point and calculates the ellipse polygon given two semi-axes expressed in variable units and steps for precision. https://github.com/Turfjs/turf/tree/master/packages/turf-ellipse
+Takes a Point and calculates the ellipse polygon given two semi-axes expressed in variable units and steps for precision.

 * `center`: `GEOGRAPHY` center point.
 * `xSemiAxis`: `DOUBLE` semi (major) axis of the ellipse along the x-axis.
 * `ySemiAxis`: `DOUBLE` semi (minor) axis of the ellipse along the y-axis.
 * `angle` (optional): `DOUBLE` angle of rotation (along the vertical axis), from North in decimal degrees, negative clockwise.
 By default `angle` is `0`.
-* `units` (optional): `STRING` any of the options supported by turf units: miles, kilometers, and degrees.
+* `units` (optional): `STRING` units of length, the supported options are: miles, kilometers, and degrees.
 By default `units` is `kilometers`.
 * `steps` (optional): `INT` number of steps.
 By default `steps` is `64`.

 **Return type**